-We are made up primarily of homeschoolers, but are also open to private and public school students who do not have another team to join.
-Howdy Bots is for teens age 13-18 (rare exceptions can be made on a case-by-case basis for extremely driven younger students).
+We are a team for anyone who does not have another team to join.
+We are made up of homeschoolers, and private, public, and charter school students.
+We are truly a community team!
+Howdy Bots is for teens ages 13-18.
 Students with special needs are also welcome, but because the coaches and mentors are not trained in special needs education, a non-mentor parent may be required to attend with them.
 In this situation, the parent is expected to follow the mentor guidelines and will be under a similar probationary period as other would-be mentors, though will not be considered official mentors.
 Please contact the Head Coach to discuss if your special needs student is a good fit for Howdy Bots.